syncfusion-content/wpf-docs/wpf/Scheduler/Getting-Started.md

 ![WPF scheduler weekview](Getting-Started_images/Week-View.png)

 ## Work Week View
 `WorkWeek` view is to view only working days of a particular week.
-By default, `Saturday` and `Sunday` are the non-working days.
-With any days of a week, you can customize it.
-Appointments scheduled in timeslots with the corresponding day of the week depending on their duration.
+By default, `Saturday` and `Sunday` are the non-working days. and you can change non-working days of a week using non-working days property.
+Appointments displayed in timeslots with the corresponding day of the week depending on their duration.

 {% tabs %}
 {% highlight xaml %}